Direct and Indirect horizontal hot water cylinders can be

 The hot water draw-off is usually on

-A horizontal cylinder requires a cradle.
+A horizontal cylinder requires support.

-becomes very heavy!
-The cradle holds the cylinder approximately 100mm above
+support.
+Factory cradles hold the cylinder approximately 100mm above

 the surface upon which it is supported, so remember to factor this into any